The Kindling Effect: Alcohol Withdrawal Issues

 The journal Psychiatry states that prescription anticonvulsant medications, like carbamazepine, can be used in the treatment of alcohol withdrawal to prevent seizures.
 By controlling for seizures, the kindling effect can often be addressed.

 As stated, the best defense against the kindling effect is supervision by medical professionals.
 Individuals should never attempt to undergo alcohol withdrawal on their own as the results could be life-threatening.
-Medical detox is required.
+A safe medical detox program is required.